peterbsmith2/read-thank-you-for-arguing/chapter_14.md

 > Believer: You think it can?
 > Proper rhetorical reply: Never mind.

-###### What Makes this a Sin
-Again, there's a disconnect between the proof and the choice.
+###### What Makes this a Sin: Again, there's a disconnect between the proof and the choice.
 The examples -- or lack of them -- don't support the choice.